Early Modern Studies

 Courses

-EMST 7000a, Workshop in Early Modern Studies Erika Valdivieso
+EMST 7000a, Workshop in Early Modern Studies Marisa Bass

 This workshop provides an introduction to key questions in the field of early modern studies.
 Students in the course generate shared readings from their respective fields with the aim of understanding the range of what it means to conceptualize the early modern period across time, place, and discipline.
 The workshop also includes extensive discussion of revising writing for publication, peer review, and a series of guest presentations from faculty affiliated with the program.
 Open only to students in the combined degree.